Girls hand holding an apple

 Children who are in child care with participating providers are given nutrition education by providers who understand their role in shaping attitudes toward the acceptance of nutritious foods.

-Why is CCFP Important?
+Why is CACFP Important?
 It ensures that children…

 • Receive a nutritious diet